Why every carpenter and DIY-er love jigsaw?

 If you are a beginner at this job, then this is a great tool for you.

-You can remove wicker very easily with splinter guard.
+You can remove wicker very easily with a splinter guard.
 You can replace the tool with ease.
-This long-lasting tool is accessible for beginner to pro.
+This long-lasting tool is accessible from beginner to pro.

 If you like to have a precise cut, then this handy tool can help you to cut without chip, splint or tear.